yowainwright/yowainwright.github.io/drafts/2018-05-02-starting-with-ts.md

 ### Configuration tools I used

 The Dollar Shave Club team used Jest.
-The standard is
+The standard is for TypeScript projects that use Jest is to abstract Jest with TS-Jest.
+This abstraction initially seemed scary but were no problem.
+First I added the standard `expect(1).toBe(1)` test to ensure my pathing was correct.
+Then I followed up with another quick test to ensure that my `.ts` files were being imported.
+From there I added tests as I would writing Jest.
+I also used TS-Lint which extends ESLint.
+This also took very little time.
+I imported TS-Lint, added a little config and a npm script—that was it.
+From there I was getting TypeScript Linting Feedback.
+I added TypeDocs to the build with the t

 ### Problems I had getting started with TypeScript